toliva/ConnectivityContent/apis/03-Hackathon/04-Lodging-Sort-Rank-(experimental)/01-quickstart.md

 # Quick Start

-The Sort Rank API displays a hotel's average sort position for the next 90 days.
-Hoteliers can use this information to make informed decisions to increase visibility and/or to view/analyze the effect of an Accelerator on sort.
+The Sort Rank API displays a hotel's average sort position based on historical search information.
+Hoteliers can use this information to understand how well their hotel has been performing on Expedia for up to the last 90 days.
+The API will return average sort rank information by Expedia point of sale, for up to 3 points of sales (most popular ones).

 ----

 ## Authentication

-Basic Authentication in HTTP header, using your Expedia Partner Central (EPC) credentials.
-Please work with your account manager to activate your credentials for test and production API access.
+Basic Authentication in HTTP header, using your API credentials.
+If you do not know your API credentials, please contact Expedia.

 ----